Modeling of the High Column Density systems in The Lyman-Alpha Forest: Tests with mocks

 The mocks are generated to cover the SDSS-IV survey footprint and quasar density, with at the end, a catalog of $261854$ quasars.
-The redshift and default distribution of $n=\lognhi$ of HCDs were those of the IGM physics package pyigm\footnote{https://github.com/pyigm/pyigm} \citep{prochaska2017pyigm,prochaska2014towards}.
-The pyigm distribution of $\lognhi$ is shown in Fig. \ref{fig:fnhi}.
 The number of HCDs per quasar and the density of HCDs are shown in Fig. \ref{fig:rhohcd}.
 For a typical eBOSS quasar of redshift 2.5, there are $\approx0.6$ HCDs per quasar corresponding to density of $\approx0.0016(\hmpc)^{-1}$.

-In addition to mocks produced with the pyigm distribution of $\lognhi$, in order to facilitate the testing of the HCD correlation model, special mock sets were generated with a unique value of $\lognhi$.
+In addition to mocks produced with the \texttt{pyigm} distribution of $\lognhi$, in order to facilitate the testing of the HCD correlation model, special mock sets were generated with all HCDs given a unique value of $\lognhi$.
 Sets were produced with the values $n=19.5,20.0,20.5,$ and $21$.
 For these mocks, correlation functions were computed with no DLAs masked.
-For mocks with the pyigm distribution $f(n)$, fits were performed both with and without masking DLAs, the former corresponding to $n\in[17.2,20.3]$ and the latter to $n\in[17.2,22.5]$.
+For mocks with the \texttt{pyigm} distribution $f(n)$, fits were performed both with and without masking DLAs, the former corresponding to $n\in[17.2,20.3]$ and the latter to $n\in[17.2,22.5]$.

 The complete auto- and cross-correlation functions for stacks of 10 Ly$\alpha$ mocks are shown in Figure~\ref{fig:auto cross correlation function - 1} for the mock sets with unique values of $n$.